Oinountas

 Oinountas (Οινούντας) is a former municipality in Laconia, Peloponnese, Greece.
-Since the 2011 local government reform it is part of the municipality Sparti, of which it is a municipal unit.
+Since the 2011 local government reform it is part of the municipality Sparta, of which it is a municipal unit.
 The municipal unit has an area of 301.812 km2.
 The name originates from the Oinountas, a small river that traverses the municipality.

 Subdivisions

 The municipal unit Oinountas is subdivided into the following communities (constituent villages in brackets):